artainmo/DevOps/cloud/README.md

 Autoregressive Integrated Moving Average (ARIMA) is a good choice for simple datasets of less than 100 time series.<br>
 Exponential Smoothing (ETS) is appropriate for simple datasets of less than 100 time series.

+Amazon Lex is the same technology that powers the Alexa device by Amazon.
+Alexa uses Amazon Transcribe to transform speech to text, Lex to handle the request and Amazon Polly to transform text back to speech.<br>
+Lex is a chatbot engine build around intents.
+An utterance/phrase (ex.
+'I want to order a pizza') invokes an intent.
+A lambda function can fulfill that intent.
+Slots specify the extra information needed for the intent (ex.
+Pizza size, toppings, delivery address).<br>
+Amazon Lex can be deployed to AWS Mobile SDK for mobile apps, Facebook Messenger, Slack, and Twilio.<br>
+Amazon Lex Automated Chatbot Designer automates the process of creating a chatbot.
+It takes transcripts and uses NLP and deep learning to extract intents and slot values.
+It can take transcripts form Amazon Connect.
+Amazon Connect can be used to build a call center.
+It is a cloud-based virtual contact center that can receive calls and listen to those calls with Amazon Lex.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>